roryfitz/portfolio/Student_Alcohol.md

 por = pd.read_csv('por_student_alcohol.csv')
 ```

-### Perform a t test to determine if there is a significant difference in student alcohol consumption between math and portugese students
+I was only interested in total alcohol consumption for this test, so I combined the weekday ('Dalc') and weekend ('Walc') consumption values for both groups

 ```python
 # combine weekday and weekend consumption